 The above crest was designed for the Society’s 100th anniversary in 1994.

 References: Holowach-Amiot, Elaine.
 The Women’s Art Society of Montreal: a Century of Commitment to the Arts.
 Montreal: McCord Museum of Canadian History, 1993.

-In addition to WASM’s Speaking Events and performances, we have always had our Annual Members’ Juried Art Exhibit & Sale.
-Some of the locations where we have exhibited are the old Eaton’s 9th floor, the Bonaventure and for a while it was held at the Tudor Hall on the 5th floor of Ogilvy, fondly known as ‘la grande dame de la rue Ste.
-Catherine’ which is yet another cultural icon in our exciting city.
-Sadly, due to changes in the administration, it can no longer accommodate us.
-We may have found a new home in Concordia’s Grey Nuns Residence Hall at 1190 Guy Street just south of St. Catherine.
-The Grey Nuns’ building is also a great historical site of our city.
+In addition to WASM’s Speaking Events and performances, it has always had an Annual Members’ Juried Art Exhibit & Sale.
+Some of the locations where it has exhibited are the old Eaton’s 9th floor, the Bonaventure, the lobby of Place des Arts and for a while it was held at the Tudor Hall on the 5th floor of Ogilvy, fondly known as ‘la grande dame de la rue Ste.
+Catherine’ which is yet another cultural icon in this exciting city.
+Sadly, due to changes in the administration, it can no longer accommodate the WASM.
+WASM may have found a new home in Concordia’s Grey Nuns Residence Hall at 1190 Guy Street just south of St. Catherine.
+The Grey Nuns’ building is also a great historical site in Montreal.

 Finally, WASM has always had a Members’ Day where new and former members have been celebrated, and also an annual Holiday Luncheon in December.